elliotmgray/GraphDrawing/README.md

 TODO:
 I need to add comments to the work I did :P
-I made this code for a job application.
+I made edited code for a job application.